 It is important to note that Paraquat is banned in several countries including Europe, Switzerland, and China has been phasing it out since 2012.
 Hopefully, the United States will follow.

-We will continue to update our readers on the status of these cases.
+We will continue to update our readers on the status of these cases as the litigation progresses.